Millions of people suffer from migraines, a debilitating neurological disorder.

 In rare cases, headaches may be a symptom of a brain tumor.
 You should always tell your doctor if you have regular headaches that affect your quality of life.

 Being in a quiet, dark room may be another way to prevent or help treat a migraine.
-That may sound simple, but it’s becoming more and more uncommon in today’s fast-paced world.
+That may sound simple, but it’s becoming increasingly common in today’s fast-paced world.

 “Modern life doesn’t allow us to do this often,” says Segil.
 “Simply relaxing or taking a few minutes to relax in a quiet and dark space often aborts headaches.”

-“Modern medicine is not good at treating a lot of ailments but it is pretty good at helping patients with headaches,” Segil adds.
-If you’re open to taking prescription medications, you might be surprised at how well some of the work.
+“Modern medicine is not good at treating many ailments, but it is pretty good at helping patients with headaches,” Segil adds.
+If you’re open to taking prescription medications, you might be surprised at how well some work.

-The right medication may help you lower the number of migraines you experience.
+The proper medication may help you lower the number of migraines you experience.
 It may also reduce the severity of your symptoms.

 If you don’t already have a neurologist, ask your primary care doctor about finding one.